Satisfactory Academic Progress

 It is important to understand how various grades and enrollment decisions impact your Satisfactory Academic Progress calculations.

-- Repeats: Courses may be repeated by students.
+- Repeats - Courses may be repeated by students.
 When a course is repeated the most recent final grade will be used to determine eligibility.
-The prior grade is no longer calculated in to the GPA at MSJU, however, the previous hours attempted will be counted as hours attempted when reviewing SAP completion rate and maximum time frame.
+The prior grade is no longer calculated in to the GPA at MSJ, however, the previous hours attempted will be counted as hours attempted when reviewing SAP completion rate and maximum time frame.
 Students may repeat a previously taken course one time and be eligible for aid for the hours.
 This applies to withdrawn, failed, and passed courses.

-Financial Aid Termination: If a student is not meeting the standards of Satisfactory Academic Progress, he or she will have federal, state, and MSJU financial assistance terminated.
+Financial Aid Termination: If a student is not meeting the standards of Satisfactory Academic Progress, he or she will have federal, state, and MSJ financial assistance terminated.
 The cost of attendance will be the responsibility of the student.
+Restoring eligibility requires successfully completing enough course work to be in compliance with both the qualitative (GPA from the chart) and quantitative standards (66.67% completion rate) required by this policy.

-- Appeals must be submitted within 30 days of notification of Financial Aid Termination due to SAP.
+- Appeals should be submitted within 30 days of notification of Financial Aid Termination due to SAP.

 - The student needs to explain what event/situation occurred that had a negative impact on their academic performance, providing supporting documentation if appropriate.